CSCfi/csc-user-guide/docs/data/allas.md

 All buckets must have a name that is unique in Allas.
 You can't create a bucket if some other project has already used that bucket name.
 So it is a good rule of thumb to have something project or user spesific in the bucket name, for instance <i>2000620-raw-data</i>.

-The logical sructure if Allas is flat and simple: you have buckets conntaining onjects.
+The logical sructure of Allas is flat and simple: you have buckets conntaining onjects.
 You can not have buckets with other buckets inside them and objets stored in a bucket don't have a hirarchy.
 Even though you can't creare sub-diretories inside a bucket, you can however make use of so called pseudo-folders, based on objet names.

 If an object name contains a forward slash "/", it is in many applications interpreted as a folder separator.
 For example, they are shown as folders listings when accessing the data through Pouta web interface.
 These pseudo-folders are automatically added if you upload whole folders with command line clients.